How to get touch with us over the festive period

 • They are about to apply for a registered trade mark in a brand name that has been used for many years without registration but when searching the trade mark register discover that someone else has already registered the name.

-Obtaining registration of a trade mark does not guarantee that it will remain on the register.
-Any trade mark is vulnerable to proceedings before the Intellectual Property Office tribunal which could result in it being removed from the register.
-There are a number of grounds for an application but most often these are relied on by the party seeking to challenge:
+Obtaining trade mark registration does not guarantee that it will remain on the register.
+Any trademark is vulnerable to proceedings before the Intellectual Property Office tribunal which could result in it being removed from the register.
+There are several grounds for an application but most often these are relied on by the party seeking to challenge:

 • there is a prior registered trade mark in the same or similar name or logo

-• the challenger owns unregistered rights such as copyright or passing off in the name or logo which existed before the trade mark was applied for.
+• the challenger owns unregistered rights such as copyright or passing off in the name or logo that existed before the trade mark was applied for.

 • the trade mark was applied for in bad faith – for example in brand hijacking situations such as taking control of someone else’s Amazon listing